 The Contemporary Austin aims to create a cultural center of gravity in Austin for a variety of experiences linked to contemporary art.
 We offer many dynamic opportunities for artists.

 Three times a year, The Contemporary Austin brings internationally renowned curators and art professionals to Austin for engaging talks and programs on a range of contemporary art subjects.
 These talks are free and open to the public.

-The program culminates in a satellite exhibition in August 2016 at grayDUCK gallery.
+Crit Group 2016 culminates in a satellite exhibition at grayDUCK gallery, on view August 26 – September 25, 2016.
 The exhibition showcases participating artists’ work while providing a transparent opportunity to reflect on how artists work with curators and museum and gallery professionals.
-Crit Group comprises seven monthly three-hour evening sessions (late January – July 2016) and occasional informal art gatherings.

-Steered by art historians/curators Andy Campbell, Sarah Bancroft, and Andrea Mellard, Crit Group seeks applications for 2016.
+Steered by art historians/curators Andy Campbell, Sarah Bancroft, and Andrea Mellard.

 Professional and graduate-level artists work closely with The Contemporary’s Teen Artist + Mentor program over the course of a semester.
 Artist-mentors help to conceptualize, collaborate on, and complete a long-term artistic project in any visual arts field with an advanced high school student while providing one-on-one guidance and career advice.
 This program culminates in a group exhibition for both artist-mentors and teens.

 Artist-level memberships are an accessible way to be on the front lines of contemporary art and culture in Austin while providing essential support to The Contemporary Austin’s exhibitions, public programs, and educational opportunities.

 This free, quarterly art-making program invites artists and the art curious to experiment with different provided supplies, make art together, and swap creations.
 Artists Anonymous features guest artists, and past sessions have tried out Shrinky Dinks, washi tape, and drawing games.